Chart Color Schemes

 Infrastructure

-Kirwan - East has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Kirwan - East has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 11 projects that could impact the area.
-Notable ones include Kirwan Health Campus Expansion, Willowbank Estate, Garbutt - Upper Ross Road (Riverway Drive) Stage 2 Duplication, and Kirwan Police Complex.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified twelve projects likely to affect the region.
+Notable initiatives include North Queensland Simulation Park (NQ SPARK), Kirwan Health Campus Expansion, Willowbank Estate, and Garbutt - Upper Ross Road (Riverway Drive) Stage 2 Duplication.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.